Corporate DEI Gifting: Strategic Guide to Inclusive Giving

 Why is creating a corporate gifting strategy that supports your DEI efforts important?

-Creating a DEI and corporate gifting strategy that aligns with your DEI initiatives is more than a thoughtful gesture.
+Creating a corporate DEI gifting strategy that aligns with your DEI initiatives is more than a thoughtful gesture.
 It is a tangible way to demonstrate your organization's commitment to diversity, equity, and inclusion.
 Here's why it is crucial to develop a well-planned DEI gifting strategy:

 DEI initiatives reinforce inclusion and belonging